How to Roast Pumpkin Seeds, Step by Step

 Roasted Pumpkin Seeds Recipe

-Here’s our easiest method for roasting pumpkin seeds.
+Here’s how to easily roast pumpkin seeds.
 Trust us—these toasted seeds aren’t going to last long!
 This roasted pumpkin seeds recipe makes 2 cups.

 - 2 cups fresh pumpkin seeds, or whatever you scoop from 1 pumpkin